December 19, 1987: Sweden triumph over upstarts India in unlikely Davis Cup final

 Sweden would reach two more consecutive Davis Cup finals, extending their streak to seven, but in 1988 and 1989, Boris Becker’s Germany would prevail.
 Sweden would not reclaim the Davis Cup before 1994, when the team led by Stefan Edberg and Magnus Larsson would defeat Russia in the final, in Moscow.

-India would achieve another famous upset in the Davis Cup in 1993, when Ramesh Krishnan, backed by Leander Paes, would defeat France on its own lands, 3-2.
+India would achieve another famous upset in the Davis Cup in 1993, when Ramesh Krishnan, backed by Leander Paes, would defeat hosts France, 3-2.